Skip to main contentSkip Navigation or Skip to Content

 3 credits

-A performance oriented course designed to further develop an approach for the establishment of a personal vocal production technique designed for the demands of stage performance.
-Areas of study include breath, alignment, various vocal elements as well as the basics of speech.
-Prerequisite: THTR 1110 and THTR 1210
+In this performance oriented course, students will develop an approach for the establishment of a personal vocal production technique designed for the demands of stage performance.
+Students will engage with areas of study including breath, alignment, various vocal elements as well as the basics of speech.
+Prerequisite: THTR 1210

 More information about this course